manni8436/Legend-of-the-Greek-Gods/README.md

 * All my background images didnt fit on the screen properly, especially the home page as the top of the image was getting cut off and as a result I changed the background-position from `background-position: center center;` to `background-position: top center;`

-* Based on information given by W3C Validator and after closer inspection of this issue, I was able to find a solution, as a result I added `img-fluid` and `d-block w-100` all into one `class=" "` also checked all pages once again through the W3C Code Validator and there were no further errors.
+* I ran my code through W3C validators, and I was given an error of `duplicate attribute class` and after closer inspection of this issue, I was able to find a solution, as a result I added `img-fluid` and `d-block w-100` all into one `class=" "` also rechecked all pages once again through the W3C Code Validator and there were no further errors.

 ## TECHNOLOGIES USED